ansimil/react-modular/README.md

 ### Technical details
 The web app is being built with ReactJS and Sass.
 For sound the main library used in Tone.js, which uses the Web Audio API.

+### Updates

+The following features have been recently added:

+- Connection Matrix - this will bring the modular aspect of the synth to life, allowing the user to connect each module as they please.
+- Step sequencer - a basic implementation of a 16 step sequencer with various functionalities

 ### Next steps

 At the moment the app offers a simply monosynth configuration with an oscillator, two lfos, a filter and an ADSR.
 Functionalities that will be coming shortly include:

-- Connection Matrix - this will bring the modular aspect of the synth to life, allowing the user to connect each module as they please.
-- Step sequencer - a basic implementation of a 16 step sequencer with various functionalities, including saving sequences
 - MIDI - it will be possible for the user to plug in a midi keyboard and play the synth